dinanathsj29/css3-fundamentals-tutorial/README.md

 ### 2.4 Advantages of CSS
 One of the biggest advantages of using CSS is that it allows the separation of style and layout from the content of the document.
 Let us have a look at some more advantages of using CSS:
-- Easy Maintenance (separate .css file)
+- Easy maintenance (separate .css file)
-- CSS Save Lots of Time (re-usability)
+- CSS save lots of time on styling multiple pages/application(re-usability)
-- Pages Load Faster (separation of concern)
+- Pages load faster (separation of concern)
-- Superior Styles to HTML (Provide more attributes)
+- Superior styles to HTML (Provide more attributes)
-- Multiple Device Compatibility
+- Multiple device compatibility (manage/handle devices with different resolution)
 - Global web standards

 ### 2.5.
 Prerequisites of using CSS (Cascading Style Sheets)
 #### Tools for building web sites-web pages/writing HTML & CSS

 1. **Text Editor/HTML Editor** - `NotePad, NotePad++, SublimeText, Atom, Brackets, Coda, Visual Studio Code, DreamWeaver` etc.
-	- A CSS file (.css) is a text file itself consists of CSS style & properties, so to create/modify a CSS file we can use any text editors.
+	- A CSS file (.css) is a text file itself consists of CSS style & properties, so to create/modify a CSS file we can use any text editor.
 2. **Browsers To view output of .html pages with .CSS styles** - `Google Chrome, Mozilla Firefox, Internet Explorer, Safari` etc.
-	- Once the .html/.htm file created and saved, we can create a .CSS file and link within HTML and then we can see its output in any latest web browser.
+	- Once the .html/.htm file is created and saved, we can create a .CSS file and link within HTML and then we can see its output in any latest web browser.

 <p>
   <figure>